|

 supply needed a lot of work to clean up, but all went well.
 The red

+"Danger" sticker is a non-original, placed for safety sake.
 The system had some extra holes drilled into the back, and I thought,

 what the heck--I'll patch them!
 So I did.
 I taught myself to weld